-When public education becomes a venue for making a profit, delivering a product, or constructing consuming subjects, education reneges on its responsibilities for creating a democracy of citizens by shifting its focus to producing a democracy of consumers.
-(Giroux, 2000, p.
-173)
+When public education becomes a venue for making a profit, delivering a product, or constructing consuming subjects, education reneges on its responsibilities for creating a

 Missing in this debate was a thorough understanding of what is a good citizen - the civics versus citizenship debate can be seen in terms of the struggle between thin and thick democracy.
 Producing curriculum materials will not in itself deliver the results expected or intended.